WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 ## 3. SECURITY OF INFORMATION

-WGBH has in place what we believe to be appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.
+GBH has in place what we believe to be appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.
 Credit card information provided on the Site is protected against unauthorized use by Secure Sockets Layer (SSL) security features.
 The